-1) The proposed bore path should be planned to allow sufficient room from other utilities or structures for workers to perform maintenance or operations on adjacent utilities.
+- 1) The proposed bore path should be planned to allow sufficient room from other utilities or structures for workers to perform maintenance or operations on adjacent utilities.
 There shall be a 5' minimum horizontal and 18" vertical separation between the proposed utility and City sewers.
-However, additional separation may be required depending upon depth of new utility installation, environmental factors, and engineering conditions.

-- 2) The locations of other utilities within or adjacent to the proposed bore path must be shown.
-In preparing the plan, location of other structures such as manhole covers, valve box covers, meter boxes, telephone and cable television boxes, electrical transformers, conduit, or drop lines from utility poles, pavement patches, previous locator markers, heating oil tanks, utility vaults, and sewer lateral cleanouts shall be considered. - 3) Determine the need for traffic control and/or flaggers.
+However, additional separation may be required depending upon depth of new utility installation, environmental factors, and engineering conditions. - 2) The determination of the locations of other utilities within or adjacent to the proposed bore path is the responsibility of the applicant.
+In preparing the plan for the path of the bore, the applicant shall consider the location of other structures such as manhole covers, valve box covers, meter boxes, telephone and cable television boxes, electrical transformers, conduit, or drop lines from utility poles, pavement patches, previous locator markers, heating oil tanks, utility vaults, and sewer lateral cleanouts. - 3) Determine the need for traffic control and/or flaggers.
 Provide appropriate traffic control measures in accordance with the MUTCD & ODOT highway standards.
 A Traffic Control Plan shall be submitted with the utility or sewer permit application. - 4) Include proposed potholing locations. - 5) Include pavement restoration details (as needed) according to this policy.
 This includes repair of borehole entry pits and potholes.